benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==
+= 0.6.3 =
+* only load jquery plugins on this plugin's options page
+* change thumbnail positiong slightly (5 pixels up)
+* tested on WordPress 3.0.3

 = 0.6.2 =
 * bugfix: the javascript in widgets.php caused a wp youtube lyte widget not to be shown in the sidebar if no wp youtube lyte was present in the main content
 * load jquery plugins in admin screen using wp_enqueue_script rather then adding them "manually"